 To handle pests, like everything else, the best form of control is prevention.
-Preventive pest control maintenance program provides a firm support for your entire pest control system, and, if executed correctly, will provide almost all the pest control you will need.
+A preventive pest control maintenance program provides firm support for your entire pest control system and, if executed correctly, will give almost all the pest control you will need.

 Preventive Pest Control Checking Indoors

-- Seek out indicators of insects and rodent entry as well as activity for example waste droppings, and gnawing marks.
-Employ traps for rodents prior to using rodenticides if at all possible.
-Use insecticides cautiously if needed, and then only in accordance with label instructions.
+Seek out insects and rodent entry indicators and activity, for example, waste droppings and gnawing marks.
+Employ traps for rodents before using rodenticides if at all possible.
+Use insecticides cautiously if needed, and then only following label instructions.

 Preventive Pest Control Checking Outdoors

-- Observe every single container such as pet food and watering bowls, and bird baths for leftover food, and stagnant water.
-If you’re feeding more than how much your pet needs, you are actually fascinating predators to dine on your yard.
+Observe every single container, such as pet food and watering bowls, and birdbaths for leftover food and stagnant water.
+If you’re feeding more than how much your pet needs, you are also fascinating predators to dine on in your yard.
 If you leave standing water, you are attracting mosquitoes to breed.

-- Check the efficiency of the mowing program you have.
-Seek for presence of thatch.
-In the event that the grass is getting a little too high between mowings, you might require adding an additional mowing day.
-Thatch and high grass permit insects and rodents to move unnoticed in your yard, and also offer weeds time to mature and replant themselves.
+Indeed check the efficiency of the mowing program you have.
+Seek the presence of thatch.
+If the grass is getting a little too high between mowings, you might require adding mowing day.
+Thatch and high grass permit insects and rodents to move unnoticed in your yard and offer weeds time to mature and replant themselves.

-- Look for cracks, holes, and inadequately sealed communication, electrical, and plumbing line openings, and seal off any you find with caulk or other appropriate materials.
+Also, look for cracks, holes, and inadequately sealed communication, electrical, plumbing line openings, and seal off any you find with caulk or other appropriate materials.

-- Take note of the outside places of your property, check for bush and weeds.
+Take note of the outside places of your property.
+Moreover, check for bush and weeds.

 Having these steps carried out, cautiously treat any outdoor pests remaining using the appropriate herbicides and insecticides.
-There should only be few remaining if any, if the above steps are performed properly.
+There should only be a few remaining if any of the above steps are performed correctly.